 Want some non-standard playback modes?
-Just feed your sample operator index values using something other than a standard phasor or external signal as input.
-The sample_phasor_mods_example patch uses a triangle operator to modify our phasor so as to play forward and backward, and to do so at different rates:
+Feed your sample operator index values using something other than a standard phasor or external signal as input.
+The sample_phasor_mods_example patch uses a triangle operator to modify our phasor to play forward and backward, and to do so at different rates:

 In all of these examples, you also probably noticed that the rate and triangle operators and the offset amounts added before sampling were done at fixed rates (that's why there's no second inlet for the rate, + and triangle operators).
 Each and every one of those can be easily modified given what you already know to change those values on the fly for more fun and mayhem.

 When you think of it, there's another situation in which we use a value as an index to a collection of samples when doing signal processing: waveshaping.
 In that case, we use an input signal to index a buffer that contains some transfer function, and use those results for playback.
 Since the input we use for indexing is a signal, the range we use for indexing is the standard signal range of -1.0 to 1.0 instead of the 0. - 1.0 outputs that the phasor~/phasor gives us.

 That's just what the lookup operator does (and you'll be familiar with its use if you've ever used the lookup~ object in MSP, too).
 The lookup_drawing_example patch shows a gen~ implementation of classic waveshaping, and also demonstrates how you can draw your own waveforms and transfer them to a buffer operator using an iter, counter, and poke~ object (along with a trigger object to handle the housekeeping) to write a multislider object's output to the buffer~ object.
 When the buffer~ is loaded, we then associate the buffer~ object with the buffer operator in our gen~ patch and we're ready to do some waveshaping.
 Doing the lookup and output is pretty simple in Gen, as you can see.